Budapesti Közlekedési Zrt.: Funding

 After the fall of Communism, BKV was initially plagued by a lack of funding.
 It survived by selling some of its garages and repair bases for mall and housing development.
-Bx October 2009, the average BKV diesel bus was 16.5 years old and the oldest one of the 1,400 strong fleet was 24 years old, with 3.5 million kilometers to its track record.
+By October 2009, the average BKV diesel bus was 16.5 years old and the oldest one of the 1,400 strong fleet was 24 years old, with 3.5 million kilometers to its track record.
 Yet starting in 2010, a bus replacement program scrapped most of those old buses and increased the ratio of modern, air-conditioned low-floor buses to 80% by 2016.
 Since November 2022, BKV operates only low-floor buses.

 In 2006, Siemens Combino Supra trams completely replaced the carriages serving the Grand Boulevard.
 In the same year, French Alstom metro trains were ordered to replace all Soviet carriages on metro line M2 and to serve on metro line M4, the construction of which had started in that year.
 All units for both lines entered service by 2014, the same year in which 47 air-conditioned, low-floor CAF trams were purchased.
 BKV had the opportunity to purchase an additional 77 trams, which they did throughout the following years until 2023, when they purchased the last remaining trams.
 In 2016, the more than 30 years old Russian trains running on metro line M3, produced by Mytishchi Machine-building Factory, started to be refurbished by the legal successor Metrowagonmash.
 The first train arrived back in Budapest in May 2016, with the rest of the trains arriving throughout 2016 and 2017.
 On March 20, 2017 the first refurbished train began its journey on line M3.
 Since April 3, 2018 only renovated trains run on line M3.

 BKV operates on a net-loss basis; state-mandated ticket prices cover less than 50% of running costs.
 The state circumvents European Union regulations by failing to fully compensate the BKV company for operating costs and amortization.